 Prerequisites: Overall GPA of 3.0 and/or teacher recommendation.
-APPsychology is designed to prepare students for the AP National Psychology Exam.
-It is equivalent to an introductory college course in psychology.
+AP Psychology is designed to prepare students for the AP National Psychology.
 The course receives honors credit.
 Students who successfully complete the national exam may receive and advance placement and/or waiving of course work at the university level.
 All areas of psychology are covered.
-This includes but is not limited to; history and methodology, biological basis of behavior, states of consciousness, learning and cognition, memory, personality, sensation and perceptions, motivation, social psychology abnormal psychology and child development.
+This includes, but is not limited to; history and methodology, biological basis of behavior, states of consciousness, learning and cognition, memory, personality, sensation and perceptions, motivation, social psychology, abnormal psychology, and child development.
 Students are expected to complete a considerable amount of reading in the text and supplemental materials.
 This course requires students to synthesize and evaluate all material presented through both oral and written format.
 There is a heavy emphasis on study skills and genuine class participation in activities and discussion.